-On July 1, 2021, the County implemented GASB Statement No. 87, Leases, which establishes a single model for lease accounting and requires recognition of certain lease assets and liabilities.
-For the primary government, the adoption of this standard resulted in a \$3,149,880 change to beginning net position and no change in beginning fund balance.
+On July 1, 2022, the County implemented GASB Statement No. 96, Subscription-Based Information Technology Arrangements, which requires recognition of certain subscription assets and liabilities.
+The adoption of this standard did not result in an increase to beginning net position or beginning fund balance.
 For component units, the adoption of this standard resulted in no change to beginning net position.